jeromecoloma/shell-starter/docs/examples.md

 This document provides detailed examples and usage patterns for Shell Starter scripts.
 Use these examples as templates for creating new scripts or understanding existing ones.

+## 📂 Directory Structure Note

+Shell Starter organizes scripts into two main directories:

+- **`demo/`** - Example scripts for learning Shell Starter features and conventions
+- **`bin/`** - Core utility scripts that are part of Shell Starter's functionality

+The examples in this document are primarily from the `demo/` directory, showing how to build CLI tools using Shell Starter patterns.
+The core utilities in `bin/` (like `generate-ai-workflow`, `bump-version`, `update-shell-starter`) demonstrate advanced patterns for production tools.

 ## 🎯 Basic Script Examples

 ### 1. Hello World Script